AminoACID123/AminoACID123.github.io/_pages/readinglist.md

 - **S&P**
   - [Recovery of Variable and Data Structure via Probabilistic Analysis for Stripped Binary](#recovery-of-variable-and-data-structure-via-probabilistic-analysis-for-stripped-binary)
   - [KARONTE: Detecting Insecure Multi-binary Interactions in Embedded Firmware (2020)](#karonte-detecting-insecure-multi-binary-interactions-in-embedded-firmware-sp-sp-2020)
+  - [All You Ever Wanted to Know About Dynamic Taint Analysis and Forward Symbolic Execution (2010)]

 - **NDSS**
   - From Library Portability to Para-rehosting: Natively Executing Microcontroller Software on Commodity Hardware